The more time spent without in-house legal software, the greater the cost

 It’s also a great time to take advantage of resources such as customer case studies representing organizations similar to yours and review sites such as G2 and Gartner Peer Reviews.
 Collectively, these resources can also help to narrow your selection criteria and evaluation of the legal tech vendors under consideration.

-Step five: Meeting legal tech vendors and product demonstrations
+Step five: Meeting vendors and product demonstrations

 What happens after the product demonstration?